2014–15 Northern Ireland Football League Cup

-The 2014–15 Northern Ireland Football League Cup (known as the WASP Solutions League Cup for sponsorship purposes) was the 29th edition of Northern Ireland's secondary football knock-out cup competition, and the second season of the competition under the control of the Northern Ireland Football League.
+The 2014–15 Northern Ireland Football League Cup (known as the WASP Solutions League Cup for sponsorship purposes) was the 29th edition of the Northern Ireland Football League Cup, Northern Ireland's secondary football knockout cup competition, and the second season of the competition under the control of the Northern Ireland Football League.
 It was contested by the 12 members of the NIFL Premiership and the 29 members of the NIFL Championship.
 The competition began on 12 August 2014 with the first round, and concluded on 24 January 2015 with the final.

 Cliftonville were the defending champions, after they retained the trophy by defeating Crusaders 3–2 on penalties following a 0–0 draw after extra time in the 2014 final to win the cup for the second consecutive season.
 This season, Cliftonville successfully retained the Cup once again, defeating Ballymena United 3–2 in the final to win the Cup for the third consecutive season and the fourth time overall.
 They became only the second club to win the competition in three consecutive seasons, emulating Linfield's feat of three consecutive wins in 1997–98, 1998–99 and 1999–2000.

 Format

-The competition was played in a straight knock-out format and was open to all members of the NIFL Premiership and both divisions of the NIFL Championship.
+The competition was played in a straight knockout format and was open to all members of the NIFL Premiership and both divisions of the NIFL Championship.
 The top 16 ranked clubs from last season received byes into the second round, which included the 12 members of the 2013–14 NIFL Premiership and the top four ranked clubs from the 2013–14 NIFL Championship.
 Of the remaining 25 Championship clubs, 18 of them entered the competition in the first round, with the other seven given byes into the second round.
 Replays were not used in the competition, with all matches using extra time and penalties to determine the winner if necessary.